blog posts

 DMZ using a firewall

 In this case, you have a hardware or software firewall with at least three network cards, and your DMZ design fits into these three network cards.
-Your external connection, which connects to the Internet and the ISP network, connects to the first network card.
+Your external connection connects to the Internet and the ISP network through the first network card.

 Also, if there is a lot of traffic between networks, this firewall alone may not be able to provide service, and your network may slow down.
 Each of these network cards is called a Zone.
 Purple is commonly used to document this structure for the internal network, green for the DMZ network, and red for the Internet.